A collection of design tips and miscellaneous how-tos for designing dashboards, reports, and other views in Dundas BI.

 For example, right-click on the Images folder and select Upload File.

 In the Upload File dialog, click Choose Files.
-Then select one or more image files from your computer.
+Then select one or more image files from your computer or device.

 The images will be uploaded to the Images folder in Explore.